mui/material-ui/docs/pages/blog/first-look-at-joy.md

 If you've ever considered using Material UI because of the developer experience, reliability, and completeness, but hesitated because of the design, this is great news for you.
 Joy UI offers all of that, but with a modern look and feel, ease of customization, and lower overhead by not carrying unused Material Design specific code and styling.

-## Why work on it?
+## How does Joy UI relate to Material UI?

 You might naturally associate MUI with Material UI, which despite the similar names, are separate things.
 Material UI is MUI's React implementation of Google's Material Design.

 Over time Material UI has established itself as the go-to library for quickly breathing life into products, mostly thanks to its design, customizability, and documentation.
 However, the components do come by default with the 2018 Google look and feel that is no longer as popular as it once was.
-And, as we've reconfirmed with [our latest developer survey](/blog/2021-developer-survey-results/#what-are-your-most-important-criteria-for-choosing-a-ui-library/), the design aspect of UI libraries is one of the most important ones whenever evaluating which to choose.
+And as we've confirmed with [our latest developer survey](/blog/2021-developer-survey-results/#what-are-your-most-important-criteria-for-choosing-a-ui-library/), design quality is one of the most important elements that developers consider when choosing a UI library.

-## Why not just build a different theme?
+## Why not just build a new Material UI theme?

 One of the main objectives with this new product is to break away from Material Design.
 A different theme would still require you and your team to have at least some understanding of how Material Design is structured, and how that is expressed in Material UI.